tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ You command a normally inanimate object with moving parts to fulfil its function (i.e., locks lock and unlock, clasps clasp and unclasp, doors open and close, crossbows fire, lanterns douse and light, etc.).

 **Quirk:** Expects obedience.

 ---

+#### Diadem of Disguises

+1/Day

+Cast the ritual [change self](../Character-Rules/Rituals.md#change-self) without expending ritual components; OR when an enemy targets you with an attack, briefly change your appearance as an interrupt action to make that enemy target one of its allies engaged with you.

+**Quirk:** Not satisfied with appearance, no matter how often it changes.

+---